 G 184.
 Global Climate Change.
 4 Credits.

 Covers characteristics of Earth's climate system.
 Includes the atmosphere, ocean, biosphere, and solid Earth as well as past, present, and future climate change and future mitigation and adaptation efforts.
-Includes a weekly lab.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: GS 106 or MTH 58 or MTH 65, or any MTH course for which MTH 58 or MTH 65 is a prerequisite, and (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.
-This course fulfills the following GE requirements: Science, Math, Computer Science/ASOT-B, Science, Math, Computer Science/AAS, Science, Math, Computer Science/AGS, Science, Math, Computer Science/AS, Science, Math, Computer Science/AAOT.

 Health